 3. Champion 3800-Watt Dual Fuel RV Ready Portable Generator | Best Portable Dual Fuel Generator

-If you need a small generator for at home that can produce a good amount of power, is highly portable, and can use two different fuels, all for a reasonable price, then the Champion 3800-Watt Dual Fuel RV Ready Portable Generator is a great option.
+If you need a small generator at home that can produce a good amount of power, is highly portable, and can use two different fuels, all for a reasonable price.
+The Champion 3800-Watt Dual Fuel RV Ready Portable Generator is a great option.

-This generator features a 4 stroke single cylinder 224c Champion engine which can produce up to 3,800 watts of electricity to power your appliances.
-This is more than enough juice to power various appliances and electronics at once, not to mention that it can be used on the jobsite, and it’s RV-ready to, so you can use to power the appliances in your RV.
+This generator features a four-stroke single-cylinder 224c Champion engine, which can produce up to 3,800 watts of electricity to power your appliances.
+This is more than enough juice to power various appliances and electronics at once, not to mention that it can be used on the job site, and it’s RV-ready so that you can use it to power the appliances in your RV.

 This is a dual fuel generator, which means that it can run on both gasoline and propane, and it comes with a safety fuel selector switch so you can choose which fuel to use and seamlessly switch to the other.
 The gas capacity on this unit is 3.4 gallons, and on a full tank, it should be able to run continuously for up to 9 hours.

 The Champion 3800-Watt Dual Fuel RV Ready Portable Generator is designed to be highly portable.
 It is quite heavy, but when compared to other generators, it’s comparably lightweight.
-It also comes with a folding handle for pulling, as well as never flat tires to ensure that it can easily roll over most terrains.
+It also comes with a folding handle for pulling and never-flat tires to ensure that it can easily roll over most terrains.